aws-samples/msk-powered-financial-data-feed/README.md

 ## Deploying Multi-VPC Connectivity and SASL / SCRAM

-1. Now, set the *enableSaslScramClientAuth*, *enableClusterConfig*, and *enableClusterPolicy* parameters in the *parameters.py* file to True.
+1. Now, set the *enableSaslScramClientAuth*, *enableClusterConfig*, and *enableClusterPolicy* parameters in the *parameters.py* file in the *dataFeedMsk* folder to True.

 This step will enable the SASL/SCRAM client authentication, Cluster configuration and PrivateLink.